Dimitris112/lets-cook-pp2/README.md

 ## Technology
 ## Testing
  - ### Code Validation
-  1. For the HTML validation I used <a href="https://validator.w3.org/" target="_blank">w3</a>
- which shows the <a href="https://validator.w3.org/nu/?doc=https%3A%2F%2Fdimitris112.github.io%2Flets-cook-pp2%2F" target="_blank">page</a>
+  1. For the HTML validation I used [w3](https://validator.w3.org/){:target="_blank"} which shows the [page](https://validator.w3.org/nu/?doc=https%3A%2F%2Fdimitris112.github.io%2Flets-cook-pp2%2F){:target="_blank"} error free.
- error free.
   2. For the CSS I used the same method which is also error free but received warnings about the `::-webkit-scrollbar` because it is not universal among the browsers.
-See for yourself -> <a href="https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fdimitris112.github.io%2Flets-cook-pp2%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en" target="_blank">CLICK ME</a>
+See for yourself -> [CLICK ME](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fdimitris112.github.io%2Flets-cook-pp2%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en){:target="_blank"}
   3. For the JavaScript I used

  - ### Test cases "user story based with screenshots"